amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

 Next, you'll use the Dapr [State Management building block](https://docs.dapr.io/developing-applications/building-blocks/state-management/state-management-overview/) to implement a stateful counter in the program.

-You can invoke Dapr APIs across any platform with its native HTTP and gRPC SDKs.
+You can invoke Dapr APIs across any development platform using the Dapr native HTTP and gRPC SDKs.
 However, .NET Developers will find the Dapr .NET SDK more natural and intuitive.
-It provides a strongly typed .NET client to call the Dapr APIs.
-The .NET SDK tightly integrates with ASP.NET Core integrating Dapr features such as pub/sub messaging and state management.
+It provides a strongly-typed .NET client to call the Dapr APIs.
+The .NET SDK also tightly integrates with ASP.NET Core.

 1. From the terminal window, add the `Dapr.Client` NuGet package to your application: